Me’irah Illinsky, Miriam Cup

 Hebrew Calendars, Germany

-These nine calendars printed in both Hebrew and German made their way to Portland where much of the Jewish population at the beginning of the 20th century would have been comfortable in Hebrew, English, and Yiddish.
+These nine calendars printed in both Hebrew and German made their way to Portland where much of the Jewish population at the beginning of the 20th century would have been comfortable with Hebrew, English, and Yiddish.

 Gift of Jonah Baker, 2001.016.002-10